queenisabaer/isbaner-vineyard/README.md

 Goals for:
 -   **First time visitor:**
 An overview of the vineyard should be given to first-time visitors.
 Especially when the owners meet new people and tell them about their hobby, they are of course very curious and want to learn more about the vineyard, the grapes that are planted and the winegrowers association of which the owners are member of.
 Furthermore it's common for them to ask for pictures of the vineyard and garden.
-It is therefore important to get to the most important content quickly.
+Quick access to the most important information is therefore essential.
 On the homepage, the three image boxes symbolize the components of the homepage.
 Clicking on the buttons takes you to the corresponding content.
 -   **Returning visitor:**
 Returning visitors may want to visit the vineyard or get in touch with the Isbaner family.
 So the contact area allows them to contact the owners and, for instance, book a wine tasting or a guided tour.
 -   **Frequent user:**